 Online Identification Verification Process.
 ECPI utilizes a third party identification verification system that periodically and randomly poses a series of challenge questions via our learning management system to maintain the integrity of the online coursework.
-The challenge questions are derived from a database of consumer information (addresses, phone numbers, employers, property information, etc).
-The database of questions is maintained by the third party provider outside the ECPI network and ECPI does not provide any confidential information to the third party.
-Student participation is mandatory, and students are notified of identification verification failures.
-If repeated failures occur, a Judicial Review Board will be called to investigate.
+The challenge questions are derived from a database of consumer information (addresses, phone numbers, employers, property information, etc.).
+The database of questions is maintained by the third party provider outside the ECPI network.
+Students are notified of identification verification failures.
+Repeated failure of an ID verification attempt and/or refusal to answer the questions will result in further investigation that may include a Judicial Review Board.

-In addition to the online identification verification, ECPI University reviews unique user names and passwords, attendance logs, IP addresses, and start/stop times for online learning activities to assist in student authentication.
-ECPI also utilizes plagiarism detection tools and special security settings within the learning management system.
+In addition to challenge questions and attendance logs, IP addresses, and start/stop times for online learning activities are reviewed.
+We also utilize plagiarism detection tools and special security settings within our learning management system.